wardle/hermes/README.md

 server round-trips.
 Each relationship also includes the transitive closure tables for that relationship, making it easier to execute logical inference.
-Note how the list of descriptions includes a convenient `acceptable-in` and `preferred-in` so you can easily display the preferred term for your locale.
+Note how the list of descriptions includes a convenient `acceptableIn` and `preferredIn` so you can easily display the preferred term for your locale.
+If you provide an Accept-Language header, then you will also get a preferredDescription that is the best choice for those language preferences given what is installed.

 ```shell
 HTTP/1.1 200 OK